leewtai/leewtai.github.io/courses/linear_regression/minor_syllabus.md

 # UN2103 - Applied Linear Regression Model

-This class is designed for students without a linear algebra background who will need to understand linear regression and its underlying properties.
+This class introduces linear regression as a foundational tool for prediction and inference with an emphasis on simulations and challenges faced in application.

 ### Expectations
 #### - Learning outcomes
 - Transition from learning via imitation to working backwards from the question
-- Understand when to use linear regression for prediction or inference
+- Understand when to use linear regression for prediction vs inference
-- Be able to articulate counter examples for linear regression to fail
+- Be able to articulate counter examples for linear regression to "fail"
-- Be able to simulate and confirm the mathematical derivations
+- Be able to simulate and confirm basic mathematical results for regression

 #### - Your Job
   - Come to class, bring your laptop, take chances!